Course #: SCI-06141-00

 The semester will conclude by bringing the knowledge of trees as a design medium into the final studio project.
 Evaluation of the student performance is based on the design exercises, participation in class reviews and discussions, and attendance.

-Matthew Urbanski teaches the first half of the semester, Tuesdays from 2-6 pm and Wednesday from 8:30-10:30am.
+Matthew Urbanski teaches the first half of the semester on Tuesdays from 2-6 pm and Wednesday from 8:30-10:30am.

-Rosetta Elkin teaches the second half of the fall semester, Tuesdays from 4-6 and Wednesdays from 9-11.
+Rosetta Elkin teaches the second half of the fall semester on Wednesdays from 8:30-11:30.